Seed Saving: intermediate

 Agretti or Tuscan Roscano (Salsola soda)

-To be sown in autumn or late winter., the seeds should not be buried to deep, more like rest on the damp soil.
+To be sawn in autumn or late winter, the seeds should be rested on damp soil, not buried

 It is a plant with multiple uses; it is edible and is therefore widely used in the kitchen and in the past it was also used as an important source of soda (sodium carbonate), which was extracted from its ashes after combustion.

 In the kitchen The agretti are also the vegetables of the Shabbat.
 In fact, in the culinary tradition of the Roman Jewish community, agretti are one of the main dishes served for Shabbat, the feast of rest that is observed every Saturday, during the spring period.
 Although it is not a food part of the Kosher tradition, the use of the friar's beard in the kitchens of the ghettos dates back to ancient times.